emschenn/card-game/README.md

 </p>

 ## README
 腸胃淸道夫 is a board game.
-Through that players are secretly assigned either friendly or naughty roles, the game aims at using a different perspectives to help players understand how daily diet would affect the production of poop 💩  This repository is a web-version of the game for demo. [click here to try it out ](https://card-game-three.vercel.app/) 😆
+By assignning each player with either friendly or naughty role, the game aims at using a different perspectives to help players understand how daily diet would affect the production of poop 💩  This repository is a web-version of the game for demo. [click here to try it out ](https://card-game-three.vercel.app/) 😆

 ### 👷🏻‍♀️ Built with
 * [NEXT.js](https://nextjs.org/): with image optimization by next/image and depolyed to Vercel